 Outside scholarships and grants, including tuition remission benefits received as a result of a parent's employment, are required by federal regulation to be considered a part of the financial aid award.
-Generally, outside scholarships reduce a student's self-help aid package (i.e., loan borrowing and/or work-study requirement); they do not replace your parent contribution.
-Normally, loans are decreased first, but at the student's request, student employment may be reduced first.
+Generally, outside scholarships reduce a student's self-help aid package (i.e., work-study requirement); they do not replace your parent contribution.
 Outside scholarships beyond a student's self-help package will now be applied toward a student's mandatory summer earnings expectation before reducing Wesleyan grant.
 If the outside scholarship exceeds the above, a student may request that the scholarship be applied toward the university health insurance plan (if applicable).
 If outside scholarship funds remain, a student may be eligible to use the excess funds, one time only during the student's tenure at Wesleyan, toward a computer purchase.
 If a student is interested in this option, please contact the Financial Aid Office prior to purchase.
 Documentation is required.